Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Processes Driving the Evolution

 The example shown by the red dashed curve in Fig.~\ref{fig:fit-info} demonstrates the regulation over the equilibrium scaling relation.
 At $t_{\rm 23}$, the SMBH mass is slightly overshot relative to the power-law scaling with index $\gamma=5/3$.
 During Phase-3, the galaxy is pulled back towards the scaling, and finally comes to a region in the $M_{\rm BH}$-$M_*$ plane where other galaxies (shown by grey curves) converge.
 To statistically quantify the self-regulation nature, in Fig.~\ref{fig:phase-3-self-regularization}, we show $k$, the power-law index of the $M_{\rm BH}$-$M_*$ relation during Phase-3 obtained from the best-fit function (Eq.~\ref{eq:fitting-function}), and $M_{\rm BH}(t_{23})/M_*(t_{23})$, the ratio of SMBH mass and stellar mass at the beginning of Phase-3, for individual galaxies, as well as the marginal distributions.
 The distribution of $M_{\rm BH}(t_{23})/M_*(t_{23})$ has a median of $\approx 10^{-2.4}$, approaching the typical value of galaxies at $z=0$.
 The distribution of $k$ has a median of $\sim 1.35$, smaller than the value of $5/3$ that Eq.~\eqref{eq:phase-3-scaling} would imply if both $f_{\rm gas}$ and $f_*$ are constant.
 A strong anti-correlation between $k$ and $M_{\rm BH}(t_{23})/M_*(t_{23})$ is seen from the scattered points, and confirmed by the negative (rank-based) Spearman correlation coefficient.
 The dashed line in Fig.~\ref{fig:phase-3-self-regularization} shows a linear regression of $k$ on $\log\,\left[M_{\rm BH}(t_{23})/M_*(t_{23})\right]$, and has a slope of $\approx -3.0$.
 This slope indicates that, if a SMBH deviates from the equilibrium scaling relation (Eq.~\ref{eq:phase-3-scaling}), it is pulled back once $M_{*}$ grows for about $0.3\dex$.
-For a typical main-sequence galaxy at $z \approx 0$ with sSFR $\sim 1\Gyr^{-1}$, this pull-back time scale is $\sim 2 \Gyr$, shorter than the Phase-3 duration of most galaxies (Fig.~\ref{fig:fit-info}).
-Hence, most SMBHs are well self-regulated during Phase-3, which erases the footprints of their early growth, including the seeding process.
-This explains the tight relation between $M_{\rm BH}$ and $M_*$ at $z=0$, as shown by the black solid curve in Fig.~\ref{fig:fit-info}.
+For a typical main-sequence galaxy at $z \approx 0$ with sSFR $\sim 1\Gyr^{-1}$, this pull-back timescale is $\sim 2 \Gyr$, shorter than the Phase-3 duration of most galaxies (Fig.~\ref{fig:fit-info}).
+Hence, most SMBHs are well self-regulated during Phase-3, which erases the footprints of their early growth, including the seeding process. {\revised We have performed additional tests using star-forming galaxies at $z=0$ whose Phase-3 is well established, and found that the anti-correlation between $k$ and $M_{\rm BH}(t_{23})/M_*(t_{23})$ is still present, not limited by our sample selection (see \S\ref{sec:data-and-sample}).
+The self-regulation dominated growth also} explains the tight relation between $M_{\rm BH}$ and $M_*$ at $z=0$, as shown by the black solid curve in Fig.~\ref{fig:fit-info}.
 Observations also suggest a relation between $M_{\rm BH}$ and $M_*$ (or $M_{\rm *,bulge}$) in the local Universe \citep[e.g.][]{Kormendy2013,greeneIntermediateMass2020, zhang2024HaloMassobservableProxy}, which we will discuss in \S\ref{ssec:obs-scaling}.

 The similar trend of sHAR, sSFR, and sBHAR during Phase-3 shown in the top left panel of Fig.~\ref{fig:phase-2-mass-history} suggests that the rate of evolution of a galaxy in the $M_{\rm BH}$-$M_{\rm *}$ plane is controlled by the accretion rate of the host halo.
 The regulation by the AGN feedback bridges the growth of SMBH with its environment, transfers the growth pattern of the host halo to the galaxy and SMBH, and leads to the establishment of the scaling relation derived in Eq.~\eqref{eq:phase-3-scaling}.
 The sBHAR decreases with time during Phase-3, as it follows the sHAR that in general decreases with time.
 Once a certain mass threshold is reached, the mode of AGN feedback implemented in TNG makes a transition, as we will discuss in the following sections.